Phosmachina/FluentKV/README.md

 - **`Filter`:** Accepts a predicate function and excludes all items that fail the condition.
 - **`Where`:** Operates like a `JOIN` but uses the link concept of this library.

-### [TODO] Handlers
+### CRUD Triggers

-> Register functions that will be executed on some event like **Insert**, **Delete** or **Update**.
+> Register functions that will be executed before or after CRUD operation for a specific
+> table name.

+In SQL, a trigger is a stored procedure that runs automatically when an event occurs in the database server.
+In FluentKV, the concept of a 'trigger' is implemented through `AddTrigger` and `DeleteTrigger` functions.

+- **`AddTrigger`:** Set up a trigger which fires either before or after a specified operation in the table.
+The trigger is represented by an `action` function which is automatically executed when the trigger fires.
+The `action` function is called with the id of the object and the object itself when it's available.
+- **`DeleteTrigger`:** Allows you to remove a previously added trigger from the database.
+  All you need is to provide the id of the trigger to be deleted.

+This feature provides a handy way to automatically manage and react to changes in the KV database.

 ## Usage

-> This section explain basic usage with preparation of type and, first of usage and more
+> This section explains basic usage with preparation of type and, first of usage and more
 > advanced use case.
-You can also see the tests sources for additional information.
+> You can also see the test sources for additional information.

 ### Prepare your types

-In first time, you can declare a type like this:
+For the first time, you can declare a type like this:

 ```go
 type Person struct {